Mushbt/got-quiz/README.md

 * ### Typography
     * The font chosen was 'Cinzel'.
 I chose this font because it was the closest font to the original Game of Thrones font.
 Cinzel falls back to to serif.
-    Cinzel is an easy on the eye type of font and is easy to read.

 * ### Color Scheme
      The color scheme was chosen based on the colors from one of the original Game of Thrones logos.
 The colors were black and white, but decided to use the color snow instead of white with reference to 'Jon Snow' who was a main character on the show.
-I added details of Burgundy because I thought it would complement the main colors of Black and White.
-The reason burgundy was chosen was because after some research online, I found that burgundy was the most used shade of color throught the show.
+I added details of burgundy because I thought it would complement the main colors of black and white.
+The reason burgundy was chosen was because after some research online, I found that burgundy was the most used shade of color through out the show.

 ![Color Palette image](assets/images/read-me/color-pal.png)